macgill4444/comp116-mdavis/pcaps/README.txt

 13. For each of the plaintext username-password pair that you found, identify the protocol used, server IP, the corresponding domain name (e.g., google.com), and port number.
 	POP3, 75.126.75.131, @mail.si-sv3231.com, port number is 110
-	TELNET, 10.156.15.241, port number is 23,
+	TELNET, 10.156.15.241, port number is 23, I could not find a corresponding domain name for this ip address

 14. Of all the plaintext username-password pairs that you found, how many of them are legitimate?
 That is, the username-password was valid, access successfully granted?
-	1 is valid.
+	1 is valid

 15. How did you verify the successful username-password pairs?
+	In the tcp stream you can see that the user gains access because it says "+OK Password ok".
+For all the other passwords used with the username 'cisco' it says login failed.

 16. What advice would you give to the owners of the username-password pairs that you found so their account information would not be revealed "in-the-clear" in the future?
 	Do not use insecure protocols like POP3 or HTTP or FTP.
 Make sure all your data is secure by using encryption like HTTPS.